Disappear Here (Hybrid album): History

-In 2008, the first mention was made of Hybrid's then forthcoming fourth album, and was described as being recorded as a band, then electronically "destroyed".
+In 2008, the first mention was made of Hybrid's then forthcoming fourth album, which was described as being recorded as a band, then electronically "destroyed".
 That same year, Hybrid released a compilation Soundsystem_01, which featured remixes of "The Formula of Fear" and "$50 Pistol".
 After the release of "The Formula of Fear", Charlotte James became a permanent member.

 While the album was technically finished in 2008, the band were unsatisfied with the finished results, and as a result picked the best elements, before scrapping the recordings and restarting the production.
 However the problems continued, as they were having issues finding a direction.
 It wasn't until the title track "Disappear Here" was finished, that they finally knew what they were going to do.
 One of the scrapped tracks is believed to be "$50 Pistol" which appeared on the Soundsystem compilation.
 The track started as a remix of "Humvee Chase", composed by Harry Gregson-Williams for the movie Déjà Vu.
 Because of licensing issues, the track was reworked into $50 Pistol, and then finally revamped again, to "Empire".
 Several tracks were also made with John Graham, who sang on their third album I Choose Noise, did not make the cut, though some of them are said to be featured on John Graham's forthcoming second solo album.

 In 2009, the album was finally revealed, entitled Disappear Here.
 The revelation debuted with a video recording of the string arrangements for "Break My Soul".